dragonprojects/dragonroleplay/docs/index.md

 Due to legal legislation, we currently do not accept members younger than sixteen.

-* You must agree to use Discord
+* You must agree to use Discord.

 Create a [Discord account](https://discordapp.com/register) and join the Dragon RP [Discord server](https://discord.gg/MJ2HGkT).

 !!! info
     In the future, we may move away from Discord to a dedicated platform.
 From this point onward, you are no longer obliged to have and use your Discord account.
 A new account on will have to be created and you must agree to its terms and conditions to continue using Dragon RP.

-* You must agree to our RPG rating
+* You must agree to our RPG rating.

 Dragon RP enforces a rating of "313" per the [RPG Rating System](https://rpgrating.com/).
 This rating is described below.